 3. Relax in Sinebrychoff Park

-This small city park used to be the private garden of a Russian businessman.
+Dating to the 18th century, this small park was originally a private garden belonging to a Russian businessman before becoming a public park in the 1960s.
 Today, it’s a popular spot for picnics, relaxing, events, and sledding in the winter.
 There are lots of cafes nearby so grab a snack and come here to lounge and watch the day go by.
 It’s super popular with the locals in the summer.

 4. Explore the National Museum of Finland

 As a history buff, I always appreciate a good museum.
 I’ve been to more than my fair share of disappointing and underfunded museums over the years.
 Fortunately, this was not one of them.

 This museum has a large collection of Finnish artifacts from the Stone Age to the present, including jewelry, coins, tools, weapons, and more.
 Containing the most comprehensive collection of cultural history in Finland, the museum is ideal for learning about Finnish folk culture and the Finno-Ugric people.
 Permanent collections can be viewed alongside a fascinating array of rotating pop-up exhibits.
 The museum also hosts workshops and tours.
 It’s a good place to get an overview of Finland’s history.

 Mannerheimintie 34, +358 29 5336000, kansallismuseo.fi/en/kansallismuseo.
 Open daily from 11am-6pm (8pm on Wednesday).
 Closed Mondays in the winter.
 Admission is 15 EUR and free on Fridays between 4pm-6pm.